Updated to reflect current data: June 16, 2022

 What is USDC?

 The USD Coin (USDC) was launched in October 2018 by the Centre Consortium, powered by the massive cryptocurrency exchange Coinbase and Circle Internet Financial.
 USDC is the only stablecoin currently supported by Coinbase.
-It’s built on the Ethereum blockchain as an ERC-20 token.

 How is USDC stabilized?
 USDC is pegged 1:1 to actual U.S. dollars (USD) and held in reserve bank accounts.
 It’s subject to regular audits to ensure that it’s staying an actual dollar.
 This is how you can trust that USDC will remain $1 regardless of what happens.

 USDC is available to trade at seven different exchanges, including Coinbase, Poloniex, Binance, and KuCoin.
 For Coinbase Pro or Coinbase Prime users, you’re able to purchase and sell USDC from all regions of the world.
-If you have USDC on Coinbase, it’s simple to convert your USDC back into fiat and withdraw to your bank account.
+If you have USDC on Coinbase, it’s simple to convert your USDC back into fiat and withdraw it to your bank account.

 How can I use USDC?